Disordered Supersolids in the Extended Bose-Hubbard Model: Results

+The addition of disorder can, counterintuitively, enhance supersolidity in a narrow parameter window of the phase diagram.
+We first consider the impact of disorder on the solid component of the supersolid.
+For large hopping, $t\gtrsim0.035$, the disorder suppresses the $T_c$ of the solid because the disorder destroys translational invariance required by the solid.
+But for low $t$, the solid is more robust and weak disorder does not significantly impact $T_c$ of the solid.
+There is therefore a narrow regime (we find it to be near $t\approx0.03$) where the $T_c$ of the solid component of the supersolid is not significantly impacted by disorder.

-The addition of disorder can, counterintuitively, enhance supersolidity.
-Previous work \cite{kemburi:2012} used QMC and mean field theory to show that the addition of disorder enhances supersolidity in Eq.~(\ref{BHmodel}).
-The mechanism required disorder to create pathways for the superfluid to percolate across the entire sample while allowing diagonal long-range order to persist.
-(This is related to disorder enhanced superfluidity found in the Bose-Hubbard model ($V=0$) \cite{krauth:1991,gurarie:2009, lin:2011a}).
-Ref.~\onlinecite{kemburi:2012} showed that the order parameters increased with disorder for finite sized systems.
-This section uses finite-sized scaling to show that disorder increases the critical temperature of the supersolid phase in the thermodynamic limit.
+The superfluid component of the supersolid, on the other hand, can be increased by disorder.
+Previous work looking at the ordinary Bose-Hubbard model ($V=0$) found that the $T_c$ of the superfluid can be increased by disorder \cite{krauth:1991,gurarie:2009, lin:2011a,kemburi:2012}.
+The mechanism required disorder to create pathways for the superfluid to percolate across the entire sample.
+The pathways enlarged the phase space for superfluidity, and therefore $T_c$.

-To further explore the effect of disorder in the SS phase, we use finite-size scaling to extract critical temperatures for SS for various disorder strength ($\Delta=0, 0.1, 0.2, 0.3$).
+The combined effects of a stable solid with enhanced superfluidity leads to an enhanced $T_c$ for the supersolid with disorder.
+To see this in QMC we use finite-size scaling to show that disorder can increase the critical temperature of the supersolid phase in the thermodynamic limit in a narrow parameter window.
+We extract critical temperatures for the supersolid for various disorder strengths ($\Delta=0, 0.1, 0.2,$ and $0.3$).
 Finite-size scaling is performed for lattice sizes $L=6, 8, 10$.
-Although there is PS2 in this parameter regime, we stay in the SS phase by performing $S_{\pi}$ average for resulting configurations where $S_{\pi}$ assumes values far away from zero.

-Fig.~\ref{SSbyDisorder} shows an enhancement of the critical temperature for the SS phase from $T_c\sim 0.02$ to $T_c\sim 0.06$ as we increase the disorder strength from $\Delta=0.0$ to $\Delta=0.3$.
-It is worth noting that an approximate 3-fold increase of the SS critical temperature is achieved by increasing disorder.
-Fig.~\ref{SSbyDisorder} is consistent with results presented in Ref.~\onlinecite{kemburi:2012} but carries the calculation into the thermodynamic limit with an explicit calculation of $T_c$. $T_{c}$ drops quickly for larger disorder strengths, e.g., at $\Delta=0.5$ we find $T_{c}=0.038(1)$.
+Fig.~\ref{SSbyDisorder} shows an enhancement of the critical temperature for the supersolid phase from $T_c\sim 0.02$ to $T_c\sim 0.06$ as we increase the disorder strength from $\Delta=0.0$ to $\Delta=0.3$ at $t=0.033$.
+An approximate 3-fold increase of the supersolid critical temperature is achieved by increasing disorder in a narrow window of $t$.
+Fig.~\ref{SSbyDisorder} is consistent with previous results \cite{kemburi:2012} but carries the calculation into the thermodynamic limit with an explicit calculation of $T_c$. $T_{c}$ drops quickly for larger disorder strengths.